A fully self-hosted, Free Software, standards-compliant email service.

 For all protocols, TLS is required (the server will not accept passwords sent over plain-text).
-It’s important that outgoing emails go via our SMTP server as we publish DKIM and SPF records.
+Outgoing emails go via our SMTP server as we publish DKIM and SPF records.

 We use letsencrypt as our certificate authoraty and use DNSSEC for our DNS records.

 You may want to use filters to help organise your email.
-Our email service supports a powerful email filtering language called sieve which allows you to script your filters.
-Some clients natively support sieve, while others such as thunderbird have extentions.
+Our email service supports a powerful email filtering language called sieve, which allows you to script your filters.
+Some clients natively support sieve, while others such as thunderbird have extensions.

-Some of our services need the ability to send email, we have dedicated accounts for this purpose.
-If you require one let the admins know.
-Don’t use your personal account for sending automated service emails.
+Some of our services need the ability to send emails.
+We have dedicated accounts for this purpose.
+If you require one, let the admins know.
+Don’t use your account for sending automated service emails.

 Here are some tips for using the service.

 The server supports address extensions, allowing you to use dedicated virtual addresses to filter your mail.
 To use this feature include a + followed by a sequence of letters as the address.